- Smartwool’s Merino Sport Ultralight Hoodie is a truly ultralight merino hoodie for hot weather.

 After a month of heavy use my Smartwool Merino Sport Ultralight is too well-used for another big trip.
 I hoped it would last longer.
-But I liked it well enough that I bought another, this time in a darker color, for another upcoming hot-weather trip.
-At the relatively affordable $80 price point I’m willing to pay for a second one – if it were much more expensive I would have given up on it.
-I’ll report back on the darker color once I’ve tested it.
+But I liked it well enough that I bought another, this time in a darker color, for future hot-weather trips.
+At the relatively affordable $80 price point I’m willing to pay for a second one.
+So far I like the darker blue color better because it’s not see-through and doesn’t accumulate dirt stains as easily.

 The women’s Merino Sport Ultralight Hoodie from Smartwool stands out for its excellent hot weather performance.
-Though the thin ultralight fabric comes with its drawbacks – limited durability and see-through light colors especially – it feels wonderfully light and airy.
+Though the thin ultralight fabric comes with drawbacks, mainly limited durability and see-through light colors, it feels wonderfully light and airy.
 If you primarily adventure in cooler weather there are better options out there, but for temps above 80 F the feel of this hoodie can’t be beat.

 More Outdoor Resources

 If you liked this review, you might also like these other articles: